 Maybe you have seen or have been victims of DUI car accidents.
 A driver is pulled over in the middle of the intersection of possibly Gilbert, Chandler, Mesa, or Tempe.
 It is late, maybe near downtown Gilbert and or even Chandler.
 You see the carnage, the auto accident wreckage.
 And you see one individual wobbling a straight line while an officer holds a flashlight.
-The officer on the scene is tending to you and telling you, they are checking the driver for intoxication.
+The officer on the scene is tending to you and telling you, they are checking the driver for intoxication and their BAC level.
 What is it you are witnessing?
 You are watching a drunk driver taking a field sobriety test after he has victimized someone in a car crash.

 The first step in a drugged case is assessing the injuries to you, the victim.
 Then you can determine the degree of alcohol or drugs in the at-fault driver’s system.

 If the ambulance does not take the drunk driver, they have to participate in roadside sobriety tests.
 The officer issued these tests on the spot.
 Any sign that a person cannot complete them satisfactorily usually results in their arrest warrant.
 What happens when the driver refuses to participate in roadside tests after becoming a part of suspected DUI?
 There is no chance that an officer would allow that person to leave the scene, and they are typically immediately arrested.
 This begs the question then of why would someone who has just been pulled over choose definite arrest over the chance of passing the field sobriety tests?